Conscription in Argentina: Return to democracy

 After the return to democracy in 1983 and the beginning of the trials of military juntas for crimes committed during the last dictatorship, the carapintadas uprisings took place, which, together with the economic hyperinflation during the government of Raúl Alfonsín, showed military service as a waste of money and an institution that undermined democracy.

-Death of conscript Carrasco
+Murder of conscript Carrasco

-In 1994, conscript Omar Carrasco, who was serving in the 161st Artillery Group of the Argentine Army, was disappeared.
+In 1994, conscript Omar Carrasco, who was serving in the 161st Artillery Group of the Argentine Army, was forcibly disappeared.
 His body was found a month later in the barracks.
 When it was discovered and publicised that Carrasco had been a victim of torture, the institution was widely criticised and, in response, then President Carlos Menem put an end to compulsory military service in Argentina on 31 August 1994.

 Proposal for reactivation

 In 2007

 In 2007, former provincial senator Alfredo Olmedo proposed the reactivation of compulsory military service, which he called "community military service".
 His project was aimed at recruiting young people who neither studied nor worked.
 The proposal was considered a step backwards for democracy and was criticised by the media and the community at large, although a minority showed interest in the return of the "colimba".